How to Use Puppeteer Stealth: A Plugin for Scraping

 Step 2: Configure Puppeteer-Stealth

-You can refer to this readme file if you want to pass in custom evasion modules.
+You can refer to this README file if you want to pass in custom evasions.

 Step 3: Take a Screenshot